Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 The Success Profiles system is based on the following five elements:

-• Experience – For some roles, especially at senior level, previous experience will be essential.
+• Experience – For many roles and especially at senior level, previous experience will be essential.
 You will be expected to bring a level of skill gained through a previous role or activity rather than simply being trained after you join.
-This does not necessarily have to a technical experience it can relate to a softer skill for example excellent communication or leadership however they will look for examples of previous achievements, activities or studies which are relevant to the job role.
+This does not necessarily have to be a technical experience it can relate to a softer skill, for example excellent communication or leadership however they will look for examples of previous achievements, activities or studies which are relevant to the job role.

 • Strengths – This is based on the premise if you do something regularly and with enjoyment, it becomes a strength.
 Simply put, when someone is doing something they love and are naturally suited to, they will be more productive, industrious and successful.
 Strengths can be assessed in a number of ways during the recruitment process including in the interviews – using both competency and strengths based interview questions and via tests.